How to bake the best baked potato in the oven: Here are the keys to crispy skins and perfectly fluffy baked potatoes!

 Growing up, I saw no shortage of baked potatoes.
-Cheap, easy, kid-friendly, and versatile.
+Baked potatoes are cheap, easy, kid-friendly, and versatile.
 A mother’s dream food!

 My mom grew up in a “meat and potatoes” home where, as you may have guessed, dinner was required to have each component on the table.
 It was the 50s and 60s – vegetarianism was virtually unheard of.

-I imagine that potatoes were mostly boiled during that time with maybe some surprise breakfast potatoes on the weekend.
+I imagine that potatoes were mostly boiled during that time with maybe some surprise breakfast potatoes on the weekend with the leftovers from the week.
 Blah.

-I don’t need the meat to go with them but a butter-tender medium-rare grilled steak is not something I’ll turn down a couple times a year.
+I don’t need the meat to go with them but a butter-tender medium-rare grilled steak is not something I’ll turn down a couple times a year either.

 So enter these baked potatoes!
 I was actually on the hunt recently for how to bake the best baked potato and lo!
 Cook’s Country came to my aid, yet again.